 Currently, the naturopathic profession finds itself well positioned in health care.
 With more research emerging that supports the therapies used by naturopathic doctors, and the public demand for greater choice and increased access to more natural approaches to health care, naturopathic medicine is meeting the health needs of an ever increasing number of Canadians.
 Poised to make the transition from “alternative” medicine to “mainstream” medicine.

-If you haven’t experienced the benefits of naturopathic medicine yourself, take the time to get a second opinion on your health by making an appointment with a naturopathic doctor in your area.
+If you haven’t experienced the benefits of naturopathic medicine yourself, take the time to get another opinion on your health by making an appointment with a naturopathic doctor in your area.
 Dr. Leyanna Zubach-Cassano is our ND at Redefined Health.